SaiPriya0301/Assignment/README.md

 2.Start Client

-● Navigate to the client directory of the project in your terminal.
+- ● Navigate to the client directory of the project in your terminal.
-● Install the dependencies by running npm install.
+- ● Install the dependencies by running `npm install`.
-● Start the development server by running npm run dev.
+- ● Start the development server by running `npm run dev`.
-● Open your browser and navigate to url provided while starting client to view the application.
+- ● Open your browser and navigate to url provided while starting client to view the application.

 Now, you should have the project running on your local machine.